Welcome to the National Bereavement Partnership

-We are in unprecedented times and as a result of the increase in COVID-19 cases and deaths being reported, it is a worrying and anxious time for many people.
-This is particularly the case for those whose loved ones have died or are dying in hospital or other care settings and for key workers and NHS staff who continue to work and provide essential services.
+We are in unprecedented times and the impact of the COVID-19 pandemic has resulted in a worrying and anxious time for many people.
+This is particularly true, for those whose loved ones have died or are ill in hospital or other care settings and for key workers and NHS staff who continue to work and provide essential services.

 “Our aim is to provide information, advice and support those individuals struggling on a difficult and emotional journey in these unprecedented times.”